pjotrp/bioruby-table/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-table.png)](http://travis-ci.org/pjotrp/bioruby-table)

 bio-table is the swiss knife of tabular data.
 Tables of data are often used in bioinformatics, especially in conjunction with Excel spreadsheets and DB queries.
 This biogem contains support for reading tables, writing tables, and manipulation of rows and columns, both using a command line interface and through a Ruby library.
 If you don't like R dataframes, maybe you like this.
-Also, because bio-table is command line driven, it easily fits in a pipe-line setup.
+Also, because bio-table is command line driven, and can use STDIN and STDOUT, it easily fits in a pipe-line setup.

 Quick example, say we want to filter out rows that contain certain p-values listed in the 4th column: